-Despite its strange name, the Monkey Gland is an incredible cocktail.
-An extraordinary mix of Dry Gin, Absinthe, grenadine, and orange juice.
-And the color of the drink is magnificent, too: a bright, almost glowing tone, somewhere between orange and pink.
-It’s one of many drinks invented in Harry MacElhone’s bar in Paris, the famous “Harry’s New York bar”.
+Despite its strange name, the Monkey Gland is a surprisingly tasty cocktail.
+It's an unusual mix of Dry Gin, Absinthe, grenadine, and orange juice.
+And the color of the drink is extraordinary, too: a bright, almost glowing tone, somewhere between orange and pink.

 History of the Monkey Gland cocktail